Frequently Asked Questions about Timber Casualty Losses

 Zero.
 If no timber is present when property is acquired, then no basis can be placed in the timber account.

 What is the timber basis of land planted in trees?

 Basis is usually zero for landowners who reforested their own property.
 Most landowners take advantage of reforestation tax incentives, including deduction, amortization, and a Mississippi reforestation tax credit to recover costs quickly.
-This usually results in a zero timber basis for the new forest.
-If tax incentives did not allow all the costs to be recovered, the unrecovered costs may be added to the timber basis.
+This results in a zero timber basis for the new forest.
+If all costs were not recovered, the unrecovered costs may be added to the timber basis.

 How can the timber basis be increased?

-Some landowners choose to capitalize or add timber management costs to the timber basis instead of deducting them each year.
-A landowner may elect each year to capitalize certain carrying charges, such as property taxes or interest on mortgage.
+Some landowners may capitalize or add timber management costs to the timber basis instead of deducting them each year.
+A landowner may elect each year to capitalize certain carrying charges, such as property taxes, interest on mortgage, or insurance.

 Adding costs into basis rather than deducting them as they occur is usually not the most financially advantageous option.
-Operating costs reduce taxes due by the amount of the deduction times the marginal tax rate.
-Depletion of basis for a long-term capital gain reduces taxes by the amount of the depletion times the long-term capital gain rate, which is the lowest possible tax rate.
-Adding operating costs into basis usually results in later recovery and less tax reduction.
+This usually results in later recovery and less tax reduction.

 Why does basis matter?

 Following a timber sale, timber basis and sales expenses are deducted from the proceeds of the timber sale to determine net taxable gain.
 Since basis helps reduce taxable income, it also reduces the amount of taxes owed.
 Here is an example: